HildoBijl/stepwise/api/src/database/README.md

 - `exerciseEvents` represent any event/action the user does for the exercise.
 Think of an input submission or simply giving up.
 It has an `exerciseSampleId` (for which exercise is this event) an `action` parameter (what did the user do?) and a `progress` parameter (how far along was the student after said action?) to track everything.

+## Course system

+For the course registration system, there are the following tables.

+- `courses` represents the courses available on Step-Wise.
+It has a code (url), name, description, list of goals (skillIds), list of startingPoints (skillIds) and an optional set-up object.
+- `courseSubscriptions` is the n-n link between courses and users.
+There is a role available too (default: 'student').
+- `courseBlocks` contains the blocks (weeks) for each course, with the respective goals per week.
+Through the `order` parameter (must be unique for each course) the blocks are put in order.

 ## Group practice

 For group practice there is another set of tables.